UMainedynamics/SeidarT_Legacy/docsrc/prjbuild.rst

     * Start with small dimensions (150x150, 200x500), as larger
       dimensions quickly become more time intensive

+* ``-p``: filename, including .prj extension

 **Outputs**

-* ``-o``: .prj filename, including extension, to be filled in based on site characteristics.
+* Project file to fill in based on site characteristics

 `Back to top ↑ <#top>`_